n-arms/cbreak-io/README.md

 If your code exits without calling cbreak(false), (like during a panic), simply type "stty sane" into your terminal and hit enter.
 This will revert it back to normal.

 ##### Reader
 This type is used to read chars from a buffer.
 You have access to 1 instance: cbrk.Stdin, which reads from os.Stdin.
-YOu should call `Cbreak(true)` before using it.
+You should call `Cbreak(true)` before using it.

 ##### Get
 This function will block until a char appears in os.Stdin, then return it.
 Note that chars like `'\x1b'` will continue to block, as Reader.Get blocks until it can construct a valid cbrk.Char.